airblade/geo_tools/README.md

 * Lets your model acts_as_location, to work seamlessly with the form helpers.
 * Validates the location data entered on the form and in the database.
 * Gives you a `within` named scope to find all lcoations within a given bounding box, such as you would have on a Google map.

-## Compatibility

-Works on Ruby 1.8+ and 1.9+.

-Designed for Rails 2.3.

 ## Assumptions